syncedtoblog/syncedtoblog.github.io/_posts/2020-03-20-Social-Ration-Book.md

 In some countries and regions, where the virus is further along, lockdowns have been enforced for months at a time.
 This has been effective in quelling the virus.
 However, there is much talk in the scientific community about a second wave of infections, and in a grimmer scenario a cycle of new infections followed by lockdowns.
-Plus people are defying the lockdowns ().
+Plus some people are defying the lockdowns ().
 After a first wave lockdown, subsequent lockdowns will be increasingly affecting for people.

 The UK government has said we are on a war footing, and it got me thinking about previous wartime approaches to meet people's needs when resources are scarce.
 Specifically rationing and the ration book: